 And they stood and waited.

 The Bible is very clear.
-It tells us that Christ's death was our healing and that because of this gift we now can have peace with God as we are reconciled back into his glorious presence.
+It tells us that Christ's death was our healing and that because of this gift we can now have peace with God as we are reconciled back into his glorious presence.

 But it is still not the same.